-Have a Beach to Yourself
+3. You Might Have a Beach to Yourself

 Many of the beaches across Malta and Gozo, especially the ones that are harder to get to or can only be reached on foot, are relatively undiscovered by tourists.
 Ask a local for a recommendation and find your very own private beach to enjoy.

-Malta Fireworks Festival
+4. Malta Fireworks Festival

 Every spring, Malta comes alive with the sound of bangs and crackles, thanks to the Malta International Fireworks Festival.
 It’s an annual festival held over three nights in various spots throughout Malta – with the Grand Finale over the harbour of the capital city, Valletta.

 The small rural town of Imġarr in Malta is known for its strawberries.
-And during spring, the village holds a Strawberry Feast to celebrate their high quality produce.
+And during spring, the village holds a Strawberry Feast to celebrate their high-quality produce.
 Expect strawberries galore: on their own, in cakes, on waffles, as jams, and in milkshakes.
 You can even find strawberry wine apparently!

 During spring, rainfall is low but much of the island is still green and pretty after the winter rains.
 So this can be a far more pleasant and picturesque time of year to explore Malta.

-One of the most iconic cultural events in Malta is it’s frequent village festas (feasts).
+One of the most iconic cultural events in Malta is its frequent village festas (feasts).
 Every village has a patron saint, and every saint has a feast day which is the event of the year for that village.

-These festas take place all year round, but many occur in spring time so this is a great way to get a glimpse into a unique part of Malta’s culture.
+These festas take place all year round, but many occur in springtime so this is a great way to get a glimpse into a unique part of Malta’s culture.
 Think traditional costumes, lively parades, local music, and fireworks.
 And, of course, plenty of traditional food and drink all night long!